M-NEXT/FrozenLake-Assignment/README.md

 * *H: hole, fall in the hole*
 * *G: goal, reward*

+**There are two types of environment in which the agent has to find the correct path-**
+1. Deteministic (Non Slippery)
+1. Stochastic (Slippery)

 ## Concept Used-
 * __Policy iteration__ : Policy Iteration is an algorithm in ‘ReInforcement Learning’, which helps in learning the optimal policy which maximizes the long term discounted reward. n policy iteration algorithms, you start with a random policy, then find the value function of that policy (policy evaluation step), then find a new (improved) policy based on the previous value function, and so on.